DataExperts/dexih.transforms/README.md

 ###Profile Transform

-Generates statistics a dataset, without impacting the dataset (meaning it can be inserted anywhere statistics are required).
+The profile transform generates statistics a dataset, without impacting the primary dataset (meaning it can be inserted anywhere statistics are required).
 The built in profile functions allow for detection of string patterns, data types, uniqueness et.

 ###Validation Transform

-The validation transform automatically checks the fitness of incoming data, against configurable validation rules, and the data type of the data.
+The validation transform automatically checks the fitness of incoming data.
+The validation transform performans automatic testswill automatically the data types of incoming data, and ens, against configurable validation rules, and the data type of the data.
 Where data does not pass the validation, it can be cleaned, or marked for rejection.
 | Delta | Compares the incoming dataset, against another dataset, produces a delta, and generates a set of audit data.
 The delta has a number of update strategies that can be configured, including update/delete detection and history preservation.
 In a data warehouse this can be used to generate [type 2 slowly changing dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension).